-Note that while many people swear by the superiority of king (a.k.a. chinook) salmon, I find sockeye, coho, and even pink salmon are delicious on the grill.
-Use about 6 ounces of salmon per person and grill individual fillets or cook a whole side of skin-on salmon at once.
-Feel free to add spice rubs, glazes, and sauces as you like (check out this Miso-Glazed Grilled Salmon as an example).
+Note that while many people swear by the superiority of king (aka chinook) salmon, other varieties such as sockeye, coho, and even pink salmon are also delicious on the grill.
+Plan on about 6 ounces of salmon per person and grill individual fillets or cook a whole side of skin-on salmon at once.
+Feel free to add spice rubs, glazes, and sauces as you like—check out this miso-glazed grilled salmon recipe as an example.

 - Salmon fillets, skin-on (about 6 ounces per person)